awalterschulze/regex-reexamined-coq/README.md

 ## Pair Programming

-Join us in a pair programming session.
-The schedule is posted as meetups events on [meetup.com](https://www.meetup.com/London-TyDD/)
+We used to pair program.
+The schedule was posted as meetups events on [meetup.com](https://www.meetup.com/London-TyDD/)